What exactly is philosophy?

 Philosophy is steeped in history.
 No matter what philosophical question you are currently interested in, there are likely many great thinkers who have also pondered the same question.
 Philosophers always begin by studying and debating with these old maters.
 Why?
 For a few reasons:

-First, these great thinkers are some of the smartest people that ever lived.
+- First, these great thinkers are some of the smartest people that ever lived.
 Their thoughts are almost always interesting and profound.

-Second, one of the best ways to progress on a philosophical problem is to debate with a great mind.
+- Second, one of the best ways to progress on a philosophical problem is to debate with a great mind.
 So start arguing against Plato, Aristotle, or Berkeley and the likely result will be some pretty good philosophy.

-Third, given out place in history there are certain prejudices that are so common we don't even notice them (concerning science or relativism, for example).
+- Third, given our place in history there are certain prejudices that are so common we don't even notice them (concerning science or relativism, for example).
 Reading older thinkers (who do not share these assumptions) can help to reveal one's own prejudices.
 In some sense to only read contemporary authors is to be temporally parochial--it is like living in a small town and never taking to anyone outside of it.
 What are the odds that the best philosophers ever are living today?
 What are the odds that the best thinkers in the world live in your town?

 Some people say things like, "Modern science can answer all questions."
 But a moments reflection reveals that this can't be right.
 Whether God exits is not (and cannot be) a scientific question.
 Whether abortion is immoral is not (and cannot be) a scientific question.
 Whether I should become an artist or a lawyer is not (and cannot be) a scientific question.
 There are many important questions which cannot be answered through scientific means.

 Furthermore, scientists themselves make (sometimes consciously and sometimes unconsciously) philosophical assumptions when they are doing their work.
 Whether these assumptions are right or not cannot itself be a scientific question.